Focus (Cynic album): Influence on other artists

 Atheist had previously fused death metal with jazz.
 Cynic itself has had a notable influence on some later bands.
 Echoes of Cynic's approach can be heard in the music of many later death metal bands such as Martyr, Aletheian, Decrepit Birth, Behold... the Arctopus, as well as some progressive metal bands such as Meshuggah, Spiral Architect, Sceptic, Between the Buried and Me and Continuo Renacer.

 Deathcore/metalcore band Veil of Maya and progressive metal band Textures were each named after a track from this album.
 Focus has been cited as an influence by The Dillinger Escape Plan, Scale the Summit, Obscura and Scott Carstairs of Fallujah.

-In 2023, on the eve of the 30th anniversary of the album, Sandre the Giant from the Killchain blogzine wrote:“Some of metal’s most forward thinking and progressive bands over the last 30 years owe their existence to Cynic.
-You can sense the jazzy experimentation surging through the likes of Meshuggah, Dillinger Escape Plan, Decrepit Birth, Mastodon, while Veil of Maya and Textures were both named for songs on the record.”
+In 2023, on the eve of the 30th anniversary of the album, Sandre the Giant from the Killchain blogzine wrote that "Some of metal’s most forward thinking and progressive bands over the last 30 years owe their existence to Cynic", such as Meshuggah, Dillinger Escape Plan, Decrepit Birth, and Mastodon.